syncfusion-content/asp.netmvc-docs/aspnetmvc/System-Requirements.md

 ---
 layout: post
-title: System Requirements | ASP.NET MVC | Syncfusion
+title: System Requirements in ASP.NET MVC - Syncfusion
-description: this section provides the information about the system requirements for ASP.NET MVC platform with supported browsers
+description: Checkout and learn here all about the system requirements needed to use Syncfusion ASP.NET MVC Components.
 platform: ejmvc
 control: System Requirement
 documentation: ug
 ---

-# System Requirements for ASP.NET MVC
+# System Requirements for ASP.NET MVC Components

 The system requirements for using our Syncfusion ASP.NET MVC platform are as follows